darrenjaworski/poem-of-the-day/README.md

-# daily-poetry README
+# poem-of-the-day README

-This is the README for your extension "daily-poetry".
+This is the README for your extension "poem-of-the-day".
 After writing up a brief description, we recommend including the following sections.

 ## Features